-Retro camera and lens specialists Lomography are launching another of its brass prime lenses.
+Retro camera and lens specialists Lomography are launching another of its brass prime Lomo lenses (opens in new tab).
 The Lomogon 2.5/32 Art lens offers a wide-angle focal length of 32mm if used on a full-frame camera - and offers manual aperture setting from f/2.5 through to f/11.

 As well as the gold-coloured brass option, there is also an all-black version for those who want something that blends in better with their camera.
 This is the tenth time that Lomography has successfully launched a new product through Kickstarter.